equivalent/scrapbook2/archive/blogs/2017-12-23-write-more-explicit-code-layers.md

 # Write more explicit code layers !

-> I'll give here Ruby on Rails examples, but the rules really apply to
+> I'll demonstrate a Ruby on Rails example here, but the rules really apply to
 > any programming language and any web framework.

 Imagine you have a Rails controller that is creating a Book record